willviles/ember-css-transitions-modifiers/README.md

 </div>
 ```

-Define your transitions in CSS.
+Define transitions in CSS.
 The modifier will add `-enter`, `-enter-active`, `-leave` & `-leave-active` suffixes at the appropriate times on insertion and removal.

 ```css
 .fade-enter {